chbasani/Synapse-HandsOn-QuickStart/README.md

 https://github.com/chbasani/Synapse-HandsOn-QuickStart/wiki/Power-BI

 ----------------------------------------------------------------------------------------------------
-( The same content as the above weblinks is in the docx format .
-You can click the document to start with, download the raw document.
+( The same content as the above weblinks is in two docx format files Synapse Demo Hands-on 1 & Synapse Demo Hands-on 2 .
+You can click the document links , download the raw document.
 Follow step by step directions in the document.)

+You can see more documents in the file list above.
+4. Synapse Demo Hands-on 1.docx
+4. Synapse Demo Hands-on 2.docx
+4a.
+Custom component for Data factory.docx
+4b.
+Manage Hub.docx
+4c.
+Security and Access Controls

 ----------------------------------------------------------------------------------------------------